-2.66 The formation of a separate platform for adivasis has given impetus to work among adivasis in different States where major issues such as implementation of the Forest Rights Act, displacement, education rights, issues connected with tribal right to minor forest produce and tribal women's security have been taken up.
+2.65 The formation of a separate platform for adivasis has given impetus to work among adivasis in different States where major issues such as implementation of the Forest Rights Act, displacement, education rights, issues connected with tribal women's right to minor forest produce and security have been taken up.
 This work must be taken further through strengthening local struggles and building organization.
-The issue of protection of tribal land under the fifth schedule and PESA should be taken up.
-The issue of community certificates and inclusion of certain tribal communities in the scheduled tribe list are also problems which need to be addressed.
 The class approach to adivasi issues must be fully combined with social and cultural issues.
 This will prove effective against the communal onslaught of the RSS in tribal areas.